Sunday, 17 June 2012

 But maybe 75 percent, or whatever figure you can achieve by driving slowly, is not enough – maybe you demand an additional 500-percent increase in efficiency on top of that.
 There is a way to do that as well: add four more passengers to your car.
 Most cars on the road are bizarrely empty, but even a fully-loaded Hummer harms the world far less than a one-man Prius.

-Most discussion of the Gulf disaster has focused on ever-more-ambitious technology: how we can use better equipment next time, drill in the Arctic, squeeze oil from rock or farm it from algae.
+Much of the peak oil discussion focuses on ever-more-ambitious technology: how we can use better equipment next time, drill in the Arctic, squeeze oil from rock or farm it from algae.
 Give us a dilemma of this size, and our thoughts instantly turn to the expensive, the destructive and hypothetical – the qualities that got us here in the first place.
 We pay far too little attention to the most needed and immediately feasible solutions: the simple, the modest and the slow.

-“The age of speed: how to reduce global fuel consumption by 75 percent,” Low-Tech Magazine
+Drive Easy campaign: http://greenslowmovingvehicle.squarespace.com.
+“The age of speed: how to reduce global fuel consumption by 75 percent,”

 Low-Tech Magazine http://www.lowtechmagazine.com/2008/09/speed-energy.html